 A-Q8: Can I have my EJU scores reported to me by phone, fax, e-mail or other such methods?

 A .
-JASSO reports scores only by postal service, and never takes score requests made by phone, fax, the Internet, e-mail, etc. (Scores are not listed on JASSO's website.)
+JASSO reports scores on EJU online or by postal service (only for outside Japan since 2021.), and never takes score requests made by phone, fax, the Internet, e-mail, etc. (Scores are not listed on JASSO's website.)

 A-Q9: Please give me statistics on EJU scores.

 A .
 Please refer to the Outline of result for EJU section of this website for score statistics.